 Crossing borders between countries can be very stressful but can be a very interesting experience too.
 You get to go another step out of your comfort zone, as these are the areas where the internet cannot be accessible and interacting with the locals is the only thing you can do to move forward.

-I’ve decided to ask my fellow travel bloggers about their own land border experiences in Southeast Asia.
+I’ve decided to ask my fellow travel bloggers about their own land border experiences while backpacking in Southeast Asia.
 Personally, I’ve crossed five land borders across this part of the world and I must say that those are one of my favourites.

 Read on and get more ideas for your future travels.